hayeah/metacircus/startup/_posts/2013-12-09-not-launched.md

 # What is an MVP

 I was very excited about Lean Startup methodology when I first learned about it.
-But one thing about Lean Startup movement really bothers me, and it's how lazy it allows people to be.
+But one thing about the Lean Startup movement really bothers me, and it's how lazy it allows people to be.
 You are expected to validate your startup idea [in a weekend](http://startupweekend.org/), or else you are wasting time and energy.

 To be fair, Lean Startup asks you to be cheap, not lazy.
 However, many people, struck by a brilliant idea at a cocktail party, would only go so far as to putting up a landing page.
 If nobody signed up... well that was that.
 Back to the office tomorrow.